 - July 25, 2017

-The MiniPix is a plug-and-play Geiger counter for your laptop but it takes pictures of the radiation that passes through its 256 by 256-pixel TimePix detector.
-Ryan Mandelbaum tested out several objects before the site in NYC, e.g airport security scanner, in an aeroplane, an old smoke detector and a banana -yes you are reading that right!
+MiniPIX is a plug-and-play Geiger counter for your laptop, but it takes pictures of the radiation that passes through its 256 by 256-pixel TimePix detector.
+Ryan Mandelbaum tested out several objects before the site in NYC, e.g airport security scanner, in an airplane, an old smoke detector, and a banana - yes, you are reading this right!

 If you want to read more about the amazing detector and how Mandelbaum's test turned out